-Scarlett Bordeaux Slays In Cleavage-Revealing Red Bra Top For Sexy New Snap: ‘Happy New Years’
+Scarlett Bordeaux Slays In Cleavage-Revealing Red Bra Top For Sexy New Snap: 'Happy New Years'

 Scarlett Bordeaux dazzled her Instagram followers in a sexy new snap where she posed alongside pal Danni Ellexo to ring in 2021.
 The WWE NXT wrestler looked smashing amid the sparkling festivities.

 Scarlett stood with her arm around Danni in the shot.
-The blond beauty wore a strappy red bra top with straps that met at her breast bone with a silver ring, two of them wrapped around her neck in a halter style.
-The garment’s low neckline revealed plenty of Scarlett’s ample cleavage.
+They posed in front of a sparkly fringed curtain with a banner strung across it with glittery gold and silver letters.
+The blond beauty wore a strappy red bra top with straps that met at her breast bone with a metallic ring, two of them wrapped around her neck in a halter style.
+The garment's low neckline revealed plenty of Scarlett's ample cleavage.
 She paired it with high-waisted, leather-look black bottoms that laced up.
 The outfit showed off her toned tummy and slender waist.

 The wrestler had a smirk on her full pink lips.
 She wore her gorgeous locks in soft curls that tumbled over both shoulders from a side part with shorter layers framing her face, and the lengths fell to her waist.
 She wore a pair of bejeweled cat ears on a black headband.